sonata-nfv/sonata-nfv.github.io/vnv-installation.md

 ## Installing V&V Platform using Ansible

 A set of ansible scripts were developed in order to automate the installation.
 You will need a SONATA SP available previously VnV installation since the SP attaching is done during the installation of VnV.
-The command to install the SP is the following:
+The command to install the VnV is the following:

 `sudo ansible-playbook roles/vnv.yml -i environments -e target=localhost --ask-vault-pass`